BestTimesToVisit.com Logo

 activity

-Join a local truffle hunter and their trained dog for an exhilarating quest through the wooded hills surrounding San Miniato.
-The thrill of unearthing these fragrant treasures, followed by a tasting, is an unforgettable culinary adventure.
+Join a local *trifolau* (truffle hunter) and their trained dog on an exhilarating quest for this elusive delicacy.
+The thrill of the hunt, followed by a tasting of your freshly found treasures, is an unforgettable Tuscan adventure.

 Best time: Oct-Dec